Ivan3864/Flavors-of-Kenya-The-Restaurant-Recommender/README.md

 ## Conclusions

-Primary Objective Achievement The primary objective of creating a hotel and restaurant recommender system was successfully achieved and deployed.
+`Primary Objective Achievement` - The primary objective of creating a hotel and restaurant recommender system was successfully achieved and deployed.

-Model Performance The model had a Mean RMSE of 0.75 and Mean MAE of 0.48, indicating good performance.
+`Model Performance` - The model had a Mean RMSE of 0.75 and Mean MAE of 0.48, indicating good performance.

-User Experience The system offers a highly satisfying user experience, with personalization, ease of use, and comprehensive information.
+`User Experience` - The system offers a highly satisfying user experience, with personalization, ease of use, and comprehensive information.

 Challenges and Limitations Data scarcity and the absence of user-based information presented challenges.
 The cold start problem was also a limitation.